i Overview of the US healthcare system

 iv Regulation of healthcare

 Because the government spends so much on Medicare, Medicaid and other programmes, it has taken aim at fraud and abuse and made concerted efforts to reduce provider misconduct and to recover funds inappropriately paid by these programmes.
 This regulation is carried out by a number of regulatory bodies.
 At the federal level, most laws affecting the structure and payment of healthcare are promulgated by the Centers for Medicare and Medicaid Services (CMS).
-The CMS is a division of the Department of Health and Human Services (HHS), which has a separate enforcement arm – the Office of Inspector General (OIG).
-The OIG helps to fight fraud, abuse and other forms of waste in government healthcare programmes.
+The CMS is a division of the Department of Health and Human Services (HHS), which has a separate oversight arm – the Office of Inspector General (OIG).
+(Many state and federal agencies have inspectors general to oversee the operations and fight fraud within the agencies.)10 The OIG helps to fight fraud, abuse and other forms of waste in government healthcare programmes.
 The OIG provides oversight by carrying out audits, investigations, and evaluations and develops resources for the healthcare industry.
 The Trump administration proposed a restructuring of the federal government in June 2018.
-In a 132-page document, entitled 'Delivering Government Solutions in the 21st Century', the administration offered several changes to the regulation of healthcare, including renaming the HHS the Department of Health and Public Welfare and consolidating several functions within the agency.3 As of the time of publication, this proposal had yet to be implemented.
+In a 132-page document, entitled 'Delivering Government Solutions in the 21st Century', the administration offered several changes to the regulation of healthcare, including renaming the HHS the Department of Health and Public Welfare and consolidating several functions within the agency.11 In the time following the release of this proposal, these changes have yet to be implemented.12